How to Make Macaroni and Cheese

 Macaroni and cheese is a dish traditionally made up of just a few ingredients and can be likened to many simple Italian recipes, but today “Mac and cheese” is widely known as a quick meal prepared from one box (using very artificial ingredients) and it’s definitely something that sends shivers up the spine of Italians, including me!
 In this recipe, I will show you my own version, a true Italian macaroni and cheese – and let me tell you, this dish will make you say ‘Mamma mia!’ thanks to its delicious taste, creamy texture and cheesy ingredients.
 Would you ever go back to using packet Macaroni and cheese pasta again?

-100g (3.5oz) taleggio cheese (or a creamy cheese like brie, gorgonzola, or blue cheese)
+- 100 grams Taleggio cheese 3.5oz. or a creamy cheese like brie, gorgonzola, or blue cheese

 - To start with, add 5L water to your pot and put it on the stove to boil.